 7. Course completion

-As their name suggests, these straightforward reports show how many people have completed their courses and when.
-You can schedule to receive them automatically in your LMS, right after the due course completion date, so you’ll have a quick overview of how efficient the course was and how many people it engaged.
+As the name suggests, these straightforward reports show how many people have completed courses and at what date or time.
+You can schedule to receive them automatically in your LMS, or right after the due course completion date, so you’ll have a quick overview of how efficient the course was and how many people it engaged.

 8. Assessment usage

-These reports show you the different types of assessments the LMS provides and how instructors can use them.
-They are great for new instructors who are just getting acquainted with the LMS.
+These reports show you the different types of assessments, quizzes, and evaluations the LMS provides and how instructors can use them.
+These reports are great for new instructors who are still getting acquainted with the LMS or with learner outcomes.

 9. Missing work

 This report shows which trainees have fallen behind with their assessments and didn’t manage to complete and submit them in due time.
-They are useful when you need to make sure new hires are up-to-date on their induction or compliance training.
-These reports also help trainers take action and help slower learners.
+These reports are useful when you need to ensure new hires are up-to-date on their onboarding or compliance training.
+These reports also help trainers take action and help learners who might progress more slowly through a course.

 10. Policy reports